-The artist is a creative specialists.
+The artist is a creative specialist.
 Whether he is one who paints pictures, writes books, designs patterns and spaces, or takes the stage — the professional artist is a message driven business owner.
 They care about their art and being true to what they’re trying to say through that work.
 They are an exciting group to be around because they’re passionate about their work.
 But inspite of all that passion, some miss the mark when it comes to marketing their message.

 Let’s Begin Again